List of compositions by Wolfgang Amadeus Mozart: Ballet music (1778–1783)

 Mozart's small amount of ballet music are regarded as minor works, and a majority of them are either fragmented, incomplete or spurious.
 His only full-scale ballets are K. Anh.
 10 and K. 367, the rest are all either small stand-alone works or incomplete works.
-The Gavotte in B-flat, K. 300, isn't technically ballet music, but a dance, and so would nowadays be catalogued with Mozart's other dance music.
+The Gavotte in B♭, K. 300, isn't technically ballet music, but a dance, and so would nowadays be catalogued with Mozart's other dance music.
 But the Neue Mozart-Ausgabe regards it as ballet music.